bashuser30/dl-distro/README.md

 ### Error Importing Signing Key

-As mentioned in the note at the start of the README.md, this script imports GPG keys automatically.
-You have two options if you are unable to import the desired distro's signing key from the keyserver.
+As highlighted earlier, this script automatically imports GPG keys.
+If you encounter issues importing a distro's key, consider:

-1. Find the key yourself and manually import it.
+1. Manually sourcing and importing the key.
-2. Or use the option: `-n` mentioned in the usage to skip GPG key fetching and verification.
+2. Using the `-n` option to bypass GPG key retrieval and validation.

-Option 1 is preferred obviously for security reasons, but if you don't care about GPG verification you may skip it.
+For security, the first option is recommended.
+However, if GPG verification isn't a concern, you may skip it.

 ### Issues and Feedback